hackbinghamton/hackbinghamton.github.io/blog/_posts/2024-02-15-hackbu-2024-is-almost-here.md

 ## Late Registration

 Regular Registration ended earlier this week, but we are still happy to take [late registrations](https://forms.gle/s3Bi82F8LgXc1fj86)!
 We will also be able to accomodate walk-on registrations.
-If you're on the fence, I highly recommend registering - it doesn't hurt to save a seat, and showing up to the hackathon will be well worth your time :)
+If you're on the fence, I highly recommend registering - it doesn't hurt to save a seat, and showing up to the hackathon will be well worth your time.

 ## Schedule and Location